eGenix/egenix-micropython-on-cyd/README.md

 - [CYD](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display)
 - [LVGL + MicroPython Firmware](https://stefan.box2code.de/2023/11/18/esp32-grafik-mit-lvgl-und-micropython/) (the blog is in German, but it provides working lv_micropython firmware downloads)

-These are released under the same license as the other files in this directory.

 ## Conference and Events

 This talk was or will be held at the following events: